maicken/crying_cat_generator/README.md

 A simple demo was created using colab.
 You don't need to install in your local machine, you just need to open the file "crying_cat_generator.ipynb" in the google colab and follow colab instructions.

+## Credits

+This project was made possible thanks to [kairess](https://github.com/kairess/cat_hipsterizer), who developped a model for cat and landmark detection.